tyz1030/darkgs/README.md

 ## Acknowledgement
 * This work is supported by NOAA.
-* Copyright 2024 Kaining Huang and Tianyi Zhang, Carnegie Mellon University.
+* Copyright 2024 Tianyi Zhang, Carnegie Mellon University.
 All rights reserved.